mixmesh/keydir/demo/README.md

 }
 ```

-Well, it didn't exist.
+Well, it did not exist.

 ## Login with the fingerprint associated with bob.key

-Login to the keydir server with the fingerprint associated with bob.key
+Login to the keydir service with the fingerprint associated with bob.key
 (see above) and a nice password.

-**NOTE**: The alice-bank-id.key will be used further down to perform
+**NOTE**: Do not be hasty.
+The alice-bank-id.key will be used in due
-  Bank ID authentication.
-Do not be hasty and lets start with a
-  password login.
+  time to perform Bank ID authentication as well.

 ```
 $ BODY='{"fingerprint": "7B6F0127661B993D584F7875F3B5DF1462C00D87", "password": "mortuta42"}'